 Website Design is an important part of a website’s project cycle and is crucial in creating the foundations that will pave the way for the overall success (or failure) of a project.
 You have several paths you can choose to follow when it comes to securing a website design.
 Depending on your budget, the purpose of your site, and how much time you have before a scheduled launch date, you are sure to find great fit for your needs.
 Several directions you may opt to explore could include:

-Hire Designer or Design Agency
+Option #1: Hiring a Designer or Design Agency

-Willing Web works with a number of designers and design agencies, turning their website designs into fully functional WordPress themes.
-Try to work with a designer that is accustomed to designing for the web.
-Often print based designers have problems with the dimensions and envisaging how it will be rendered on a screen (comes with experience and research).
-The design also needs to behave well on mobile devices.
-We use a framework called “Bootstrap” (rows and columns) developed by Twitter to ensure it’s compatible at various sized screens.
-It’s common for the designer to provide a separate design for one of the pages (usually homepage) indicating how it should look on a smaller sized device.
+Be sure to keep an eye out for a designer’s ability to design sites that are “mobile first” and highly responsive to any screen size.
+We use a framework called “Bootstrap” (comprised of rows and columns) that was developed by Twitter to ensure it’s compatible at various sized screens.
+It’s common for the designer to provide a separate design for one of the pages (usually the homepage) indicating how it should look on a smaller sized device.

-Replicate Another Website or Websites
+Option #2: Replicate Another Website or Websites

-Purchase An Existing Theme/Design
+Option #3: Purchase an Existing Theme/Design

 It’s unlikely you will see the same website performance levels on a purchased theme versus a custom build.
-This is because a purchased theme tries to cater for a wide audience and therefore includes a lot of code under the surface that is obsolete.
+This is because a purchased theme tries to cater to a wide audience and therefore includes a lot of code under the surface that is obsolete.
 A good analogy is an iceberg compared to a boat.
-The boat or custom build is constructed for its sole purpose and easy to maneuver, changes to an iceberg however maybe a little slow but if you’re happy then go for it!
+The boat or custom build is constructed for a singular purpose and remains trim and easy to maneuver.
+Changes to the iceberg itself, however, may be a little slow and not as responsive but if it looks good, accomplishes the task at hand, and if you’re happy then go for it!